-Aim for the purpose of the work and provide a description mentioning some passages from the text.
+Aims for the purpose of the work and provides a description mentioning some passages from the text.
 Make sure the description is intriguing so that the reader will want to know more.
-Also, try talking about the character, theme, plot, style, setting, biography and history of the work.
+Also, try talking about the character, theme, plot, style, setting, biography, and history of the work.

 A Critical Review

-Aim for knowing more about the Author and their purpose in writing such a book.
-The book should represent what the Author does, or is about.
-This relativity between the author and their book is normally the case for all, however; there are times where they do not sync.
+Aims for knowing more about the author and their purpose in writing such a book.
+The book should represent what the author does or is about.
+This relativity between the author and their book is normally the case for all.
+However, there are times where they do not sync.
 In any case, if they do, then you have more to say.
-You have to be comfortable in knowing the entire context; literary standard and history of the genre of which the book stands on before you can even consider basing any evaluation on the work.
+You have to be comfortable knowing the entire context, literary standard, and history of the genre of which the book stands before you can even consider basing any evaluation on the work.

-The content of the work should talk about the things you liked and the things you thought could have been better.
-Now, here is where you can take that pin out, (the one I told you about above).
-If you cannot give a constructive criticism towards the book, then you better not say anything at all.
+The work content should talk about the things you liked and the things you thought could have been better.
+If you cannot give constructive criticism towards the book, you better not say anything.

-When you wish to summarize, emphasize more on the good parts of the book, than the bad.
+When you wish to summarize, emphasize the good parts of the book rather than the bad.
 You have already stated the negative part, and there is best not to dwell on it too much.
-If you wish, you can consider rating the book based on how you liked or disliked the book; you can also suggest the reader buy the book or not to consider it at all.
+If you wish, you can consider rating the book based on how you liked or disliked the book; you can also suggest that the reader buy the book or not consider it at all.